leighklotz/blatano/README.md

 better fit than the 3-part robot, but the loss is not that great, and 2²⁴ robot drawings ought to be enough for anybody.

-The robots show in small, medium, and large sizes, dependong on the received signal strength.
+The robots show in small, medium, and large sizes, depending on the received signal strength.
 The theoretically useful range for BLE is -105 to -60dBm.
 Although we have five sizes that will fit the screen, only the largest three are useful, so after a brief population survey, I picked